IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 **Solution**: These graphical glitches are transient and can usually be cleared by resizing the browser window or using the back and forward buttons to return to the page, however they often reappear with continued use of the browser.

 These glitches should not affect the functionality of the web pages, but if they are persistent on the Transformation Advisor pages, you can view the Transformation Advisor UI Route in your local web browser.
 You will still need to use the lab environment for downloading the data collector and the migration bundle, as well as deploying the resulting bundle to OpenShift, but you can view the results locally.

+### modresorts pod does not reach a running state
+**Problem**: After deploying the application by applying the **application-cr.yaml** file using `oc apply`, the pod's status in the output of the `oc get pods` command does not show as `Running`, even after a long time.

+**Solution**: Copy the name of the pod (the string value under the `NAME` header in the output of `oc get pods`) and substitute it for `<pod name>` in the following command: `oc delete pod <pod name>`.
+Repeat the steps in the lab to monitor the pod's status.
+If the same issue occurs repeatedly, contact your lab instructor.